cogentcore/core/tensor/stats/stats/README.md

 ```Go
 type StatsFunc func(in, out tensor.Tensor) error
 ```
+n
 The stats functions always operate on the outermost _row_ dimension, and it is up to the caller to reshape the tensor to accomplish the desired results.

-* To obtain a single summary statistic across all values, use `tensor.As1D`
+* To obtain a single summary statistic across all values, use `tensor.As1D`.

-* For `RowMajor` data that is naturally organized as a single outer _rows_ dimension with the remaining inner dimensions comprising the _cells_, the results are the statistic for each such cell computed across the outer rows dimension (e.g., the "average" cell pattern for the `Mean` statistic).
+* For `RowMajor` data that is naturally organized as a single outer _rows_ dimension with the remaining inner dimensions comprising the _cells_, the results are the statistic for each such cell computed across the outer rows dimension.
+For the `Mean` statistic for example, each cell contains the average of that cell across all the rows.

 * Use `tensor.NewRowCellsView` to reshape any tensor into a 2D rows x cells shape, with the cells starting at a given dimension.
 Thus, any number of outer dimensions can be collapsed into the outer row dimension, and the remaining dimensions become the cells.

 By contrast, the [NumPy Statistics](https://numpy.org/doc/stable/reference/generated/numpy.mean.html#numpy.mean) functions take an `axis` dimension to compute over, but passing such arguments via the universal function calling api for tensors introduces complications, so it is simpler to just have a single designated behavior and reshape the data to achieve the desired results.

-All stats are registered in the `tensor.Funcs` global list (for use in Goal), and can be called through the `Stats` enum:
+All stats are registered in the `tensor.Funcs` global list (for use in Goal), and can be called through the `Stats` enum e.g.:
 ```Go
 stats.Mean.Call(in, out)
 ```